 There is an increasing demand for professionals who possess the special qualifications needed for the competent management of a cluster initiative or a programme.
 In order to cover this need, various courses are offered around the world.
 TCI is pleased to present a selection of it.

+Copenhagen, Denmark, 26-27 October 2017.
 Quercus Group and Oxford Research have teamed up - for a second year in a row - to organize the international cluster course.
-The event will take place the 26th – 27th October in Copenhagen, Denmark.
 The course will cover cluster analysis, stakeholder management & partnerships, Cluster services & activities, cluster economy and financial models, cluster leadership & organization, SME growth & internationalization and so forth.

 The Cluster as a Brand – the Master Class